EricMorse/ECE434/hw08/ReadMe.md

 # Homework 8: Project
 BBIO Project information will be updated on wiki.
 BBIO file is mostly finished with the exception of event detection.
 PWM file is finished.
-Pinmux file is briefly started.
+Pinmux file is finished.
+UART file is about halfway finished.
 Project is being developed for kernel 4.19 only.
+ADC file needs to be done.
+Common file may need to be done.

 # Homework 8: PRU
 ### TABLE